Passing data to the process

 ```

-3. **Using data in the process:** The BPMN process, once it already has assigned variables, can use them in decision gateways, scripts, service tasks, and user tasks.
+3. **Using data in the process:** The BPMN process, already having assigned variables, can use them in decision gateways, scripts, service tasks, and user tasks.
 For example, a variable passed from the form may determine the choice of path in a gateway (based on a condition), or be passed to an external service in a service task.
 At this stage, the data "live" as part of the process state in the BPMN engine.

-Example of a minimal variables section in the request definition (source in the **Source** request tab, inside `<saveActions>`):
+Example of a minimal variables section in the request definition (source in the **Source** request tab, inside the `<saveActions>`):

 ```xml